hujhax/austin-improv-wiki/Shows/Strange Worlds Episodes/Jack Ryder and the Temples of Neptune.md

+---
+description: "This was the first Strange Worlds story about Jack Ryder."
+---
 This was the first [[Shows/Strange Worlds|Strange Worlds]] story about Jack Ryder.
 It was improvised on March 23rd, 2013.

 ## Episode Summary